 What Not To Do.
 Parents should not attempt to come to school during a tornado warning.
 School officials are not permitted to release students from the school building during a tornado warning.
 Tornado safety procedures are practiced regularly by students and staff members.
-Also, parents are urged not to call radio and television stations and school buildings during severe weather.
+Also, parents are urged not to the school buildings during severe weather.

 Emergency Conditions.
 The school has a signal which, when activated, includes the necessity to either evacuate the building or to move to safer areas of the building.
 Regular drills are held as required by law through the school year.
-There are plans for Emergency Exit system, Tornado Warning System, and Critical Incident Response.
+There are plans for an Emergency Exit system, Tornado Warning System, and Critical Incident Response.